-e) Study your opponent's checker placement for tactical reasons to deviate from the usual 2-up/2-down "balanced" plays.
-In particular, look for commitments he has made for his next turn, and consider whether you can exploit them, making a bold play that would normally be too risky.
-When a player slots his 5-point, for instance, he commits to covering it on his next turn.
-So unless he rolls doubles, he will only be able to play one other checker elsewhere.
-The upshot is that you can better afford to leave a blot in your outfield when he can't hit it and also cover his slot.
-In Position #41 you should advance your back men since he will probably be priming you by covering the 5-point . . . but with your other pair you should seize your own 5-point, because when he rolls a hitting 7 (and yes, he should hit you), he will have to forgo making his 5-point.
+e) Study your opponent's checker placement for tactical reasons to deviate from the usual 2-up/ 2-down balanced plays.

+In particular, look for commitments your opponent has made for their next turn, and consider whether you can exploit them, making a bold play that would normally be too risky.
+When a player slots the 5-point, for instance, they commit to covering it on their next turn.

+So, absent doubles, they will only be able to play one other checker elsewhere.
+The upshot is that you can better afford to leave a blot in your outfield when your opponent can't both hit it and cover the slot.
+In Position #41 you should advance your back checkers because of the priming threat . . . but with your other pair you should seize your own 5-point, because if they roll a hitting 7 (and yes, they should hit you), they will have to forgo covering the 5point.
 This greatly lessens the cost of risking the 6 fly-shots.

-In Position #42, White has achieved so little in priming potential with his opener, you can be even bolder: making two points in your home board will put him under enormous pressure to get his back men moving lest they be even more firmly entombed.
-Here in effect you have created extra commitments for your opponent, and he may have to defer developing his offensive position while he struggles to liberate his stragglers.
+In Position #42, White has achieved so little in priming potential with their opener the you can be even bolder.
+Making two points in your home board will put them under enormous pressure to get their back checkers moving lest they be even more firmly entombed.
+Here in effect, you have created extra commitments for your opponent, and they may have to defer developing their offensive position while they struggle to liberate their stragglers.
 (This will also be the play when your opponent runs to your outfield with anything but 65.)